ASaiM/hmp_mock_tests/doc/report/report.md

 # Data

 On [*EBI metagenomics* database](https://www.ebi.ac.uk/metagenomics/), [two mock community samples](https://www.ebi.ac.uk/metagenomics/projects/SRP004311) for Human Microbiome Project (HMP) are available.
-Both samples contain a genomic mixture of 22 microbial strains whose differ in their abundance (Table \ref{expected_species}).
-In first sample ([SRR072232](https://www.ebi.ac.uk/metagenomics/projects/SRP004311/samples/SRS121012/runs/SRR072232/results/versions/1.0)), the targeted 16S copies in PCR: vary by up to four orders of magnitude between the strains (Table \ref{expected_species}), whereas in second sample ([SRR072233](https://www.ebi.ac.uk/metagenomics/projects/SRP004311/samples/SRS121011/runs/SRR072233/results/versions/1.0))same 16S copy number is targeted in PCR for each strain (Table \ref{expected_species}).
-The pooled DNA of both samples were sequenced using 454 GS FLX Titanium.
+Both samples contain a genomic mixture of 22 known microbial strains which are targeted based on 16S abundance (Table \ref{expected_species}).
+In first sample ([SRR072232](https://www.ebi.ac.uk/metagenomics/projects/SRP004311/samples/SRS121012/runs/SRR072232/results/versions/1.0)), the targeted 16S copies of the strains vary by up to four orders of magnitude between the strains (Table \ref{expected_species}), whereas in second sample ([SRR072233](https://www.ebi.ac.uk/metagenomics/projects/SRP004311/samples/SRS121011/runs/SRR072233/results/versions/1.0)) same 16S copy number is targeted for each strain (Table \ref{expected_species}).
+After pooling, the DNA of the strains of both samples were sequenced using 454 GS FLX Titanium.
 1,225,169 and 1,386,198 raw metagenomic sequences are then respectively obtained for the first dataset (SRR072232) and the second dataset (SRR072233).

 # Methods

 Both datasets have been analyzed using the ASaiM framework.
 The results are extensively analyzed and compared to expected results from reference genome information and to *EBI metagenomics* results.
-Details about these analyses (workflows, scripts) are available on a [dedicated GitHub repository](https://github.com/ASaiM/hmp_mock_tests).
+Details about these analyses (workflows, scripts) are available on a dedicated GitHub repository ([https://github.com/ASaiM/hmp_mock_tests](https://github.com/ASaiM/hmp_mock_tests)).

 ## Abundance computation using mapping on reference genomes

-We called targeted abundances of strains, the number of 16S copies targeted in PCR and added to the pooled DNA to build the community before sequencing.
+In both datasets, abundance of each strain is targeted based on 16S quantity to build the genomic mixture before sequencing.
+But these targeted abundances may be not reflect the final abundances (*e.g.* 16S copy number variation, sequencing bias).
+We have a known composition of the datasets with an expected abundances before sequencing but no information about the real abundance of the strains after sequencing.

-Before any analysis of *EBI metagenomics* and ASaiM results, raw reads are mapped on reference genomes of expected strains using BWA [@li_fast_2009;@li_fast_2010] (using default parameters).
-We then extract "exact" abundances of expected strains in the metagenomic datasets, after DNA pooling and sequencing (*i.e.* not based on targeted rRNA operon counts in PCR).
+Before any analysis of *EBI metagenomics* and ASaiM results, we need more insights in the real abundance of the strains after sequencing.
+We mapped raw reads on reference genomes of expected strains using BWA [@li_fast_2009;@li_fast_2010] (using default parameters).
+We then extract the "exact" abundances of expected strains in the metagenomic datasets, after DNA pooling and sequencing (*i.e.* not based on targeted rRNA operon counts in PCR).

 \newpage
 \thispagestyle{empty}